-The classes can be booked in advance or children can simply turn up on the day!
+The classes can be booked in advance or children can simply turn up on the day.

-“It’s a free for all, I do this a lot and run classes throughout the year, for a performance in the summer.
+She said: “I do this a lot and run classes throughout the year, for a performance in the summer.

-Then we will see when it comes to August if there’s another lockdown.”
+“Then we will see when it comes to August if there’s another lockdown.”

 Keri works as a voluntary community organiser,

-“I run lots of different groups I just do little activities, for example painting rocks to keep their little minds occupied and show them that the world’s not ending!”
+“I run lots of different groups.
+I just do little activities, for example painting rocks to keep their little minds occupied and show them that the world’s not ending!”

-“I do lots of things, I got home today and my phones been blowing up!”
+“I do lots of things.
+I got home today and my phone’s been blowing up.”